ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-regulated-pp.md

 | `bool` | false   |

 Description
 :   Enables the robot to drive in the reverse direction, when the path planned involves reversing (which is represented by orientation cusps).
 Variants of the smac_planner comes with the support of reversing.
-Checkout the [Smac Planner](configuring-smac-planner.md#smac-planner) to know more.
+Checkout the [Smac Planner][smac-planner] to know more.

 ### **`rotate_to_heading_min_angle`**